 Life isn’t just an end of day quiz

 Being a manager means making decisions all the time.
 That’s what it takes to be a successful manager with a motivated and productive team.
 The Managing People online course series is like real-life.
 Each course is based on an episode in a soap opera.
-The learner plays the manager, leading a virtual team.
+This have-a-go tests the learnings from the talent management training course in episode 7, where the learner plays the manager, leading a virtual team.
 Along the way their knowledge is topped up with what they need to know.
 They make a whole series of choices on the best thing to do and when in various scenarios.
 That’s what they’re measured on, just like real-life.

-Have a go at just one of the decisions in this course
+Have a go at just one of the decisions in this elearning course

 Here’s just one of the scenes from the Managing Talent course, to give you an idea of what’s in store for our virtual manager.
 Before you make your choice, have a look over the backstory to this situation: